How Much Does an Inground Pool Cost?

 Filters, Pumps, and Heating Systems

-Electrical work usually costs around $2,200.
-Pool heater costs should also be figured into the overall budget if you live in a colder climate or want a heated pool.
-Pool heater installation costs between $1,500 to $4,000, and depending on where you live, your usage, and the season, the operating cost will typically range from $100 to $600 monthly.
+Electrical work usually costs around $2,250.
+Pool heater costs may also be figured into the overall budget in colder climates.
+A pool pump costs $700 to $1,500.
+Pool heater installation costs between $1,500 to $4,000, and depending on location, usage, and the season, the operating cost will typically range from $100 to $600 monthly.

 Lighting and Electrical